 |Page top Previous Homepage Next||

-Also known as: Dot Distribution Map, Dot Density Map.
+Also known as a Point Map, Dot Distribution Map, Dot Density Map.

 Dot Maps are a way of detecting spatial patterns or the distribution of data over a geographical region, by placing equally sized points over a geographical region.